Panjabrao Deshmukh: Educational activist

-In 1931 he established Shivaji Education Society at Amravati.
+In 1932 he established Shivaji Education Society at Amravati.
 This education society grew to become the second largest in Maharashtra.
-This society operates 24 degree colleges, 54 intermediate colleges, 75 high schools, and 35 hostels.
+In 2023, the society operated 269 educational sites in a variety of fields.
+This included 24 degree colleges, 54 intermediate colleges, 75 high schools, and 35 hostels.
 An agricultural university bearing his name operates at Akola, i.e. Panjabrao Deshmukh Krishi Vidyapeeth.
 He strengthened the foundation of education throughout Maharashtra.

 Politics

 He was elected thrice for the Lok Sabha.
-Dr. Deshmukh was selected by Nehru as Minister of State Agriculture for 10 long years, from 1952 to 1962.
+He represented the constituency of Central Provinces and Berar.
+Dr. Deshmukh was selected by Nehru as Minister of the first State Agriculture.
+He served for 10 years, from 1952 to 1962.
 He played an important role in the making of the Indian Constitution.
 He was inspired by B. R. Ambedkar and was a supporter of the mission by Dr. Babasaheb Ambedkar.
 He was the secretary for Vidarbha region of the Independent Labour Party, established by Dr. Babasaheb Ambedkar.

 Leader of peasants

 He dedicated his talent and energy for the formulation and implementation of the policies that would bring prosperity to agriculture and the agriculturist.
-He established the Bharat Krishak Samaj and launched a campaign called Food for Millions in 1955.
+He launched a campaign called Food for Millions in 1955.
+He established the Bharat Krishak Samaj Society in 1956.
 He introduced the Japanese method of rice cultivation in 1958 and organized the World Agriculture Fair in 1959.
 The fair was visited by dignitaries across the world, including US President Dwight Eisenhower, Soviet first secretary Nikita Khrushchev, Lord and Lady Mountbatten.

 He started the process of establishing agricultural universities across the country and supported agricultural education and research.

 Lawyer

+Deshmukh was elected to the provincial law board in 1930.

 He appeared for poor peasants in many cases at the district court of Amravati.
 His most predominant case was British Government vs. Azad Hind Sena, in which he assisted Jawaharlal Nehru.

 Legacy

 Dr. Deshmukh died on 10 April 1965 at Delhi.
-He was survived by his wife Vimalabai Deshmukh and one son.
+He was survived by his wife, the lawyer and educationalist Vimalabai Deshmukh.
+They had one son.

+The 'Dr. Panjabrao Deshmukh Center for Monitoring Regional Economy' at Sant Gadge Baba Amravati University was created in 2011 and named after him.

+The 'Dr. Panjabrao Deshmukh College of Law' in Amravati was also named after him.

+The 'Dr. Panjabrao Deshmukh Nursing Institute' in Amravati is named after him.

+A commemorative stamp was issued in his honor in 1999.